What Is Strict Product Liability?

 Do Negligence Laws Impact What I Can Recover?

 The statute of limitations for product liability claims also depends on the jurisdiction you are in.
-In Washington, DC, there is a three-year statute of limitation for product liability cases which begins on the date you discovered that you were injured by a product.
+In Washington, DC, and Maryland, the statute of limitations for product liability cases is three years.
+In Virginia, you have two years to file a claim.

 Injured as a Result of a Defective Product?
 Call Regan Zambri Long.